 Now that your Happy Plant is straight and at the centre of its pot, you are ready to finish filling the pot with potting mixture.
 Make sure you pack down more potting mix around the existing root ball to compensate for the plant’s weight.

-Happy Plants make ideal indoor companions for both homes and offices.
-To find out how a Happy Plant rectangular planter box could inspire happiness and creativity within your office, get in touch with the team at The Plant Man.
-Our indoor plant hire in Sydney makes plants accessible for worksites of all shapes and sizes, offering the extensive benefits of nature without any of the hassle.
+To find out how a Happy Plant could inspire happiness and creativity within your office, get in touch with the team at The Plant Man.